 \section{More Dataset Analysis}

+\textbf{Disparities of station density.} The WEATHER-5K dataset reveals regional disparities in the distribution of weather stations, which can significantly impact the learning and understanding of atmospheric dynamics in certain areas.
+As illustrated in Figure~\ref{fig:data_pattern} \textbf{a)}, some land regions have sparse data coverage compared to others.
+These disparities can be attributed to factors such as geographical characteristics, levels of economic development, and the strategic placement of weather stations.
+Note that the number of oceanic stations is also very limited due to the expensive cost of establishing stations at sea.
+Addressing these disparities and expanding coverage in underrepresented areas is crucial for improving the accuracy and reliability of weather forecasting and analysis in those regions.

+\textbf{Different data patterns.} By visualizing the temperature observations, as shown in Figure~\ref{fig:data_pattern} \textbf{b)}, \textit{temperature} shows a seasonal pattern.
+However, wind speeds are non-stationary, characterized by intense fluctuations and a lack of clear patterns, making them challenging to predict.

+\textbf{Comparison between WEATHER-5K and ERA5.} ERA5 is a simulated dataset, not based on in-situ observations, which limits its applicability in real-world scenarios.
+In contrast, the WEATHER-5K dataset is derived from in-situ observations.
+In addition to the point-based comparison, Figure~\ref{fig:data_pattern} \textbf{c)} and Figure~\ref{fig:data_pattern} \textbf{d)} also demonstrate the relationship and differences between reanalysis data and observations.

-\textbf{Station distribution by countries}.
+\textbf{Station distribution by country}.
 Figure~\ref{fig:station_dis} shows the histogram of the number of weather stations in the WEATHER-5K dataset over 33 countries.
 WEATHER-5K is a global database, though the best spatial coverage is evident in North America, Europe, Australia, and parts of Asia.
 Coverage in the Northern Hemisphere is better than the Southern Hemisphere.

-\textbf{Compare ISD with MADIS Data Source}.
+\textbf{Comparison between ISD and MADIS data sources}.
 Overall, as shown in Table~\ref{Table:MADIS}, ISD is more diverse and offers broader coverage.
-Specifically, the surface data in MADIS mainly includes METER~\footnote{\url{https://madis.ncep.noaa.gov/madis_metar.shtml}} and Mesonet~\footnote{\url{https://madis.ncep.noaa.gov/madis_mesonet.shtml}}.
-Its reports primarily come from the U.S. while ISD collects surface weather data from more than $35,000$ stations worldwide.
-Additionally, ISD spans a longer period from `1901 to the present` and is fully public for users.
+Specifically, the surface data in MADIS mainly include METAR~\footnote{\url{https://madis.ncep.noaa.gov/madis_metar.shtml}} and Mesonet~\footnote{\url{https://madis.ncep.noaa.gov/madis_mesonet.shtml}}.
+Its reports primarily come from the U.S., whereas ISD collects surface weather data from more than $35,000$ stations worldwide.
+Additionally, ISD spans a longer period, from 1901 to the present, and is fully public for users.
 In future research, we believe including MADIS for station-based weather forecasting will further enhance this field.

 \textbf{Characteristics of data distribution}.
 Figure~\ref{fig:violin} provides violin plots for several variables.
 For temperature and dewpoint, the distributions of their data have similar shapes.
 The upper and lower distributions of the data are symmetrical around the median.
 The temperature distribution is most concentrated in the low-latitude regions.
 As the latitude increases, the center of the temperature distribution starts to shift and also becomes more dispersed.
 This indicates that the temperature difference is larger in the mid-to-high latitude regions.
 For sea level pressure, we find that the distribution centers are similar across different latitudes, with little shift.
 However, as the latitude increases, the dispersion of sea level pressure becomes greater.